Our Story

 Shark Conservationist

 As a photographer, conservationist, and filmmaker, Rob Stewart filmed and produced the movies Sharkwater, Revolution, and Sharkwater: Extinction.
-Rob worked relentlessly to bring justice to our seas and founded the organizations FinFree, Sharkwater, and United Conservationists.
+Rob worked relentlessly to bring justice to our seas and founded the organizations FinFree, and United Conservationists.
+He graduated from Weston University with a degree in photography and biology.
 Rob tragically passed away while filming Sharkwater: Extinction, but as a man who devoted his entire life to saving the oceans, he will always be in our hearts.

 Brian Stewart